 Step 1: In an empty Corona bottle, pour salt into one and pepper into another.

-All it takes is two simple steps and I couldn’t understand why I didn’t think of doing these salt and pepper shakers in the past.
-Now, whenever we pull out the grill and get ready for our BBQ, we’ll not only have our ice cold Coronas on hand, but we’ll have our Corona salt and pepper shaker to complete our BBQ.
+All it takes is two simple steps, and I couldn’t understand why I hadn’t thought of doing these salt and pepper shakers in the past.
+Now, whenever we pull out the grill and get ready for our BBQ, we’ll not only have our ice cold Coronas on hand, but we’ll also have our Corona salt and pepper shaker to complete our BBQ.
 And as with all Coronas, don’t forget the lime.
 It’s a New York thing!